 5. Customs and duty fees

 If making large purchases abroad, you should be aware that you may need to pay duty once you return home with your goods.
 There is normally a certain value of goods that you can bring in without paying duty.
 In the US this is $800 and in the UK is it £390 for goods other than alcohol or tobacco, on which there are quantity limits.
 Have a look at your government’s website for details on your duty-free allowance and fees for goods valued over this allowance.

 Once you have made all your purchases and your holiday is drawing to a close, you will need to consider how you will transport your items home.
 Send My Bag has the answer.
 Send My Bag will pick up your items from your hotel and deliver them straight to your door at home.
 Simply pick up a box or suitcase and fill it with your shopping, book in your collection, and leave your box/suitcase at hotel reception for pickup, along with the necessary documentation.
 Send My Bag offers fantastic flat rates for a massive 30 kg on many international routes.
 This will allow you to jump onto public transport without dragging bags behind and will make your journey home much more pleasant without the prospect of paying excess baggage fees, or waiting at bag drop or luggage carousels.

-Have we missed any tips for shopping abroad?
+Have we missed any tips for a safe and enjoyable shopping trip abroad?
 Let us know on our Facebook page!